Table of Content:

 - Why is it bad to lose your adult teeth?

-We are are all born two set of teeth, one set of baby teeth and a second set of adult teeth.
-Our baby teeth start to come in around 6 months of age and last us until we are about 12 to 13 years old.
-By this age, most of us have lost all of our baby teeth have been replaced with permanent adult teeth.
-There’s no more replacement tooth.
-If you lose an adult tooth, you either have to go to the dentist to replace it or live with the missing gap.
-Unfortunately, a vast majority of us end up losing one or more of our adult teeth during our lifetime.
+We are are all born two set of teeth, a set of baby teeth and a set of adult teeth.
+Our baby teeth start to come in at around 6 months and last us until we’re about 11 to 12 years old.
+By this time, most of our baby teeth have been replaced with permanent adult teeth.
+There’s no more replacement teeth after this.
+If you lose an adult tooth, you either have to replace it at the dentist or live with the missing gap.
+Unfortunately, a vast majority of us end up losing one or more adult teeth during our lifetime.
 Tooth loss could be the result of a poor diet, gum disease, accident, dental cavities and countless other reasons.
 Here are some of the most common causes of tooth loss in the adult population:

 Gum disease, or periodontal disease, is the number one cause of tooth loss among the adult population.
 In fact, more people lose their adult teeth due to gum disease than any other cause.
 Unfortunately, those suffering from advanced gum disease tend to lose not just one tooth, but rather multiple teeth.
-Indeed, most people who are completely toothless became that way as a result of untreated gum disease.
-To learn more about causes of gum disease and how to prevent it from getting worse, click here.
+Many people who are completely toothless became that way as a result of advanced gum disease.
+To learn more about gum disease and how to prevent it from getting worse, click here.

-Sometimes, teeth break so badly that they are considered non-restoreable.
-Sadly, these teeth must be removed from your mouth.
-The good news is, most broken teeth can be fixed by your dentist with a filling or crown.
-However, sometimes you simply don’t have enough tooth structure left to support a long-lasting crown, then you should remove your tooth.
-This happens when you break your tooth right at or slightly above the gum line, there won’t be enough tooth structure left to support a long-lasting crown.
-In such cases, it’s best to remove the broken tooth and replace it with a dental implant or bridge.
-Of course, you can try saving the tooth with procedures such as crown lengthening, posts and pins.
-Nevertheless, if there’s not enough remaining actual tooth structure left, the tooth will fail sooner or later, so it’s best to remove these non-restorable teeth and replace them with dental implants.
+Some teeth break so badly that they are considered non-restorable.
+Sadly, these teeth need to be removed from your mouth.
+The good news is that most broken teeth can be saved by your dentist with a filling or crown.
+However, if there’s not enough tooth structure left to support a long-lasting crown, then you should remove your tooth.
+This happens when you break your tooth right at or slightly below the gum lines.
+In these cases, it’s best to remove the broken tooth and replace it with a dental implant or bridge.
+You can try saving the tooth with procedures such as a crown lengthening, posts, pins, etc. However, if there’s not enough tooth structure left to support a crown, your tooth will fail sooner or later.
+Therefore, it’s best to remove these non-restorable teeth and replace them with dental implants.

-You could also lose your teeth due to defective or failing dental treatment.
-Dental treatments such as fillings, crowns, bridges or root canals are not guaranteed adn they can all fail over time.
-Sometimes, you can simply redo the treatment and save the tooth.
-Other times, the infection is wide-spread or your teeth are damaged beyond repair.
-When this occurs, you have no choice but to remove your damaged teeth and replace them with dental implants, denture or a bridge.
-Here are some examples of things that can go wrong with your existing dental work:
+You could lose your teeth due as your dental work starts to fail.
+Dental treatment such as fillings, crowns, bridges and root canals are not guaranteed and they can all fail over time.
+Sometimes there is a way to save these tooth.
+Other times, there is wide-spread infection or your teeth are damaged beyond repair.
+When this happens, you have no choice but to remove the damaged teeth and replace them with dental implants, dentures or bridges.
+Here are some examples of things that could go wrong with your dental restorations:

-- Teeth supporting a bridge can fail in time if they are overloaded with too much chewing stress
+- Teeth supporting a bridge fail because they are overloaded with too much chewing forces

-As you can see, your teeth continue to remain vulnerable even after you get them fixed by your dentist.
-Just because you received a beautiful new crown does not mean that it will last you forever!
-Things such as recurrent cavities, bite stress forces and bone loss can cause you to lose lose teeth which have been previously restored by your dentist.
-This is why it’s so important to get regular check-ups and dental cleanings, brush and floss your teeth daily and protect your teeth against grinding habits.
-Otherwise, you could be risking losing your existing dental work and having to have teeth removed.
+Your teeth continue to remain vulnerable, even after you get them fixed by your dentist.
+Just because you received a beautiful new crown does not mean that it will last you forever.
+Recurrent cavities, heavy bite forces, and bone loss can cause you to lose teeth.
+This could happen even if your teeth have been perfectly restored your dentist.
+This explains why it’s so important to get regular check-ups, maintain proper oral hygiene, and protect your teeth against heavy bite forces.
+Otherwise, you risk losing your existing dental work and having to have your teeth removed!

-Wisdom teeth, or third molars, are the most frequently problematic of all adult teeth.
-Keep in mind that not everyone has wisdom teeth in their mouth.
-However, if you do have wisdom teeth, then there’s a good chance you’ll have to have them removed.
-Of course, not all wisdom teeth need to necessarily come out.
+Wisdom teeth, or 3rd molars, are the most problematic of all adult teeth.
+Not everyone has wisdom teeth in their mouth.
+However, if you have wisdom teeth in your mouth, then there’s a good chance you’ll have to have them removed at some point.
 If you have enough room to comfortably accommodate these teeth, then you get to keep them.
-Unfortunately, the vast majority of people don’t have enough room to fit wisdom teeth.
+Unfortunately, the vast majority of people don’t have enough room to fit their wisdom teeth.
 As a result, they have to have their wisdom teeth removed.
-Impacted wisdom teeth cause pain, infection and crowding or other teeth.
+Impacted wisdom teeth cause pain, infection and teeth crowding.
 You should remove problematic wisdom teeth as soon as possible.
-To learn more about wisdom teeth and when it’s best to remove them, click here.
+Click here to learn more about wisdom teeth and when it’s time to remove them.

-Finally, some teeth extractions are for elective purpose to make room for braces to straighten your teeth.
-It’s not uncommon to have to remove a few teeth in order to correct your bite when getting braces.
-For instance, if your teeth are severely crowded, it’s very common for your orthodontist to recommend removing 2 to 4 bicuspid teeth if you have severe teeth crowding.
+Finally, sometimes you need to remove a few teeth to straighten the rest of your teeth.
+It’s not uncommon to have to remove one or more teeth to correct your bite when getting braces.
+For instance, if your teeth are severely crowded, it’s very common for your orthodontist to recommend removing 2 to 4 bicuspid teeth.
 While the idea of losing a few good teeth may seem disheartening, keep in mind that it’s not possible to properly straighten your smile without doing so.
-Having crooked teeth is not only a cosmetic concern, but it makes it much more difficult to clean your teeth and keep them healthy.
-This can trigger gum disease or lead to interproximal cavities and cause infection.
-So take your orthodontist’s advice and remove these teeth as having straight, beautiful teeth is worth the sacrifice!
+Having crooked teeth is not only a cosmetic concern, but it makes it much more difficult to keep your teeth healthy.
+This can trigger gum disease, lead to interproximal cavities and cause infection.
+So take your orthodontist’s advice and remove these extra teeth, because having a straight beautiful teeth is worth it!

-We only get one set of adult teeth which is supposed to last us a lifetime.
-It’s important to protect our teeth to make sure we don’t lose them.
+We only get one set of adult teeth that are supposed to last us a lifetime.
 Losing teeth, even if it’s just one tooth, can create many problems down the road.
 Here are some of the issues you might face when you start losing your teeth:

-- Loss of chewing ability: Losing a tooth causes your neighboring teeth to drift into the gap which causes your neighboring teeth to become crooked.
-This negatively impacts your biting and chewing ability along with your speech.
+Losing a tooth causes your neighboring teeth to drift into the gap which causes your neighboring teeth to become crooked.
+This negatively impacts your bite and chewing ability, sometimes even your speech.

-- Increased risk to remaining teeth: Most people have a difficult time cleaning teeth adjacent to a missing gap.
-These teeth become more susceptible to developing cavity and bone loss and are at a higher risk of becoming problematic in the future.
-Additionally, every time you lose a tooth, you put more pressure on your remaining teeth.
-This can lead to chipping and cracking of your remaining teeth and damages them over time.
+Most people find it difficult to clean teeth adjacent to a missing gap.
+These teeth are more susceptible to developing cavity and bone loss and are at much higher risk of becoming problematic in the near future.
+Additionally, every time you lose a tooth, you put more stress onto your remaining teeth.
+This also leads to chipping and cracking of your remaining teeth.

-- Reduced confidence: As your remaining teeth drift apart, this creates unsightly gaps between your teeth which is an eye sore and affects your confidence and self-worth.
+As your remaining teeth drift apart, this creates unsightly gaps between your teeth.
+This can be an eye sore and it affects your confidence and self-worth.
 People with missing teeth, especially those towards the front, smile less, take less photos, and are more conscious of their smiles.